Abdul Mannan Syed: Death

 He had been suffering from diabetes and cardiac troubles for a long time.
 On 27 August 2010, he fell sick while participating in an event of television network Channel I. On 5 September 2010, he was having an afternoon sleep when he suffered a massive cardiac arrest and succumbed to death just before Iftaar.
-On the following day he was buried at the Azimpur Graveyaed after three Salatul Janazas at Green Road Jam-e-Masjid, Bangla Academy and Dhaka University mosque.
+On the following day, he was buried at the Azimpur Graveyard after three Salatul Janazas at Green Road Jam-e-Masjid, Bangla Academy, and Dhaka University mosque.
 His death was widely mourned across the country.
 All national dailies carried obituary on the following day.
-Next Friday, all dailies carried in the literary essays on his life and works.
+Next Friday, all dailies carried literary essays on his life and works.
 Electronic media also featured his death in a befitting manner.